 Archeology of the Future

-Lina Ghotmeh herself was selected by the European Architects Review as one of 10 “Visionary Architects for a New Decade » in 2010.
-In addition she has won further awards including the Ajap Prize of the French Ministry of Culture in 2008, and the Prix Dejean of the French Academy of Architecture in 2016.
-She is actively involved in the academic world and has taught and lectured in schools and institutions across the world, including Ecole Spéciale d'Archirecture, Columbia University, The Royal College of Arts, and Parsons School, to name but a few.
+Lina Ghotmeh herself was selected by the European Architects Review as one of 10 “Visionary Architects for a New Decade”.
+She has won awards including the AJAP Prize of the French Ministry of Culture in 2008, the Dejean Prize of the French Academy of Architecture in 2016, the Cardin Award of the French Fine Arts Academy in 2019, the Tamayouz “Woman of Outstanding Achievement” Award in 2020, the prestigious Schelling Foundation Architecture Prize in 2021.